pedroalmaguer/wagerbot/README.md

 This bot does **not** use real money.
-Use it responsibly, and don't make your friends cry. 😢🎉
+Use it responsibly, and don't make your friends cry. 😢🎉 This bot was made for my friends to make silly bets on silly things.
 ---

 ## ✨ Now go forth and bet like champions.
 Or fools.
 You decide. 🎭